mharen/mharen.github.io/_posts/2011/2011-01-31-brief-rant-about-ui.md

 “Your objective should always be to eliminate instructions entirely by making everything self-explanatory, or as close to it as possible.
 When instructions are absolutely necessary, cut them back to the bare minimum.”
 </blockquote>

 It’s less obvious how you’d find out what versions we’re looking at.
-That’s typically in “Help &gt; About” but none of these browsers have the typical “File Edit View Help” menu anymore.
+That’s typically in “Help > About” but none of these browsers have the typical “File Edit View Help” menu anymore.

 Opera buries all of its secrets under the “File” menu as I think people call it, which is fine: